-Read these BBQ tips, get some of our seasonings and perfect your own "Signature" burger.
+Read these burger/BBQ tips, get some of our seasonings and perfect your own "Signature" burger.

-Simply add *2-4 teaspoons of seasoning per 500g of chosen ground meat, mix well, form into patties and get ready for awesome!
+Simply add *1-2 tablespoons of seasoning per 500g of chosen ground meat, mix well, form into patties and get ready for awesome!
+Here we go...

-Try adding a little carb to your burger meat to bind it: a couple of well crushed Jacobs crackers work well, as do a small handful of crushed shreddies, bread crumbs and even bran flakes.
-Crush up small, mix in well.
+Stick with it.
+Try adding a little carb to your burger meat to bind it: a couple of well crushed Jacobs crackers work well, as does a small handful of crushed shreddies, bread crumbs and even bran flakes.
+Crush up small, work in well.

-- Anything you add to the meat keep small; onion, jalapenos, garlic etc otherwise your burgers will break apart when turning
+- Finely chopped.
+Anything you add to the meat keep small; onion, jalapenos, garlic, bacon etc otherwise your burgers will break apart when turning

-- Don't add egg to bind.
+- No more old school.
+Try it without egg as a binder.
 Use the heal of your hand to firm burger patties into shape.
 Keep moving the burger around in a circular motion in your opposite hand so you get even firming.
 Provided you don't have large pieces in your burger meat your burgers will stay in one piece.

-- Chill!
-Leave your burger patties in the fridge for at least 10 minutes before grilling
+- Time to chill.
+Leave your burger patties in the fridge for at least 10 minutes before grilling to help with binding and flavour infusion.
+Then give them 10 minutes to return to room temperature before cooking.

-- While they chill, clean your grill.
-Heat it for 10-15 minutes, give it a good scrub, wipe down with a damp cloth, then, using a basting brush, oil with olive oil or similar.
+- Clean, oil, pre-heat.
+While your burgers chill, clean your grill.
+Heat it for 10-15 minutes, give it a good scrub, wipe down with a damp cloth, then, using a basting brush, oil with sunflower oil (any oil with a high smoke point)

-- Want to grill something slowly, not burn veggies, or sear your meat fast and then cook it slow and low?
+- Temperature test.
+Want to grill something slowly or sear your meat fast and then cook it slow and low?
 Place your hand about 10cm above the grill, then in seconds, count how long it takes before you need to move your hand away.
 This will indicate the heat of your grill as:

 0-2 secs: high • 3-4 secs: medium-high • 5-6 secs: medium • 7-8 secs: medium-low • Indefinite: low